spaar/besiege-modloader/README_enduser.md

 - An in-game console to show output from the game and from mods and to enter commands to interact with mods.
 (Open with Ctrl+K by default)
 - An in-game GUI for enabling and disabling mods without having to install/uninstall them.
 (Open with Ctrl+M) by default)
 - An in-game key remapper for all key combinations in the mod loader itself.
 (Open with Ctrl+J by default)
+- Update checker that will notify you about new updates.
 - A graphical installer for Windows

 - Many APIs to make developing mods much easier and to make mods more compatible to each other.